 - Seagate Backup Plus (4TB) Review and Ratings, and;

 - Seagate Review: Hands-On With the 4TB Backup Plus Portable Hard Drive With Lyve Integration:

 Seagate’s new Backup Plus offers the same 4TB of storage that the Backup Plus Fast offers, but it’s less expensive and it is a single 4TB hard drive instead of two external drives in a RAID 0 configuration.

-Also of interest is An inexpensive Seagate 4TB 2.5″ SATA – Get Ready for density! which shows the disassembly of the Seagate Backup Plus (4TB), although, as previously stated, the disk, nce extracted will not fit inside a MacBook, as it is ~14 mm high, and not 9.5 mm.
+Also of interest is An inexpensive Seagate 4TB 2.5″ SATA – Get Ready for density! which shows the disassembly of the Seagate Backup Plus (4TB), although, as previously stated, the disk, once extracted will not fit inside a MacBook, as it is ~14 mm high, and not 9.5 mm.